MicrosoftDocs/supply-chain-center/articles/administer/admin-settings.md

 - **On Time in Full**: On Time in Full (OTIF) is the measure of a supplier’s ability to fulfill an order in full and deliver it on time per the originally requested delivery date.
 OTIF is a key supply chain metric to measure a supplier’s performance.
 It's sometimes referred to as Perfect Order.
 - **Commitment Shortage**: Commitment Shortage is the measure of a supplier’s forecast commitments and its ability to meet those commitments.
 In other words, it's the measure of the original promise versus the actual delivery.
 This measure is indicative of a supplier’s ability to fulfill its commitment and is an important measure for evaluating a supplier’s reliability.
 A low number indicates good performance, and a high number indicates an unreliable supplier.

-To learn more about the supply & demand analytics KPIs, see the [supply & demand analytics overview documentation](/use/supply-and-demand.md).
+To learn more about the supply chain KPIs, see the [Supply & demand insights module overview documentation](/use/supply-and-demand.md).

 ### Restock recommendations